Program Name: Grant, Esther License/Registration ID: 761144

 Date Regulation Description Compliance Status as of last inspection

 Jan 15, 2025 413.2(c)(4) Child day care provider is used interchangeably with the terms owner, licensee or registrant, and means any individual, association, corporation, partnership, institution, organization or agency whose activities include providing child day care or operating a facility where child day care is provided.
 The child day care provider is responsible for all matters related to the operation, oversight and direction of the child care program.
-Not Corrected
+Program Closed

 Jan 15, 2025 416.15(b)(5) Submission of fraudulent documents to the Office or its representatives is prohibited.
-Not Corrected
+Program Closed

 Dec 6, 2024 416.15(a)(4) Under no circumstances will a group family day care licensee or family day care registrant be permitted to hold more than one group family day care license or a family day care registration simultaneously.
 However, nothing contained herein shall prohibit the continued operations of programs already licensed or registered prior to the effective date of these regulations, unless the license or registration of the home is revoked, terminated or suspended pursuant to the procedures set forth in section 413.3 of this article.
-Not Corrected
+Program Closed

 Dec 2, 2024 416.15(b)(25)(iii) At the two-year calendar date in a four year licensing cycle, a program must be in compliance with the following mid-point requirements and be able to show proof of compliance to the Office when requested: proof of compliance with the training requirements of section 416.14.
 Corrected